 One other issue Hafeez says parents can look for as a reason for stage fright is bullying.
 "That is a different subject, but if a child feels like a classmate is being malicious or if they are experiencing bullying on other platforms, this could be a reason for being shy about being on camera as well," she says.

-So, what can you do to help?
+So, what can you do to help boost your child’s self-confidence?
 Talking with their teacher about your child's experience can be helpful.
-They may have perspective that you as the parent are not aware of.
+They may have a perspective that you as the parent are not aware of.
 Additionally, if your child lacks confidence, make sure they have a comfortable work area and are dressed for success.
-Talking to your child and helping them work through the emotions surrounding being being on screen, as well as relating to their experiences if you are also someone who has to do work on a screen can also help.
+Talking to your child and helping them work through the emotions surrounding being on screen, as well as relating to their experiences if you are also someone who has to do work on a screen can also help.

 "Few things calm children down more than knowing their parents understand how they’re feeling," Dr. Hafeez says.
 "Have a dialogue with your child where there is open communication about how they feel about going to class and being seen on camera, be willing to share how it can be difficult for you sometimes, and how important it is for you to power through that feeling.
 This will give the child a sense of camaraderie and a feeling of being encouraged but understood."

 Depending on what the reason is for your child experiencing stage fright during virtual learning, the solution to this issue may look different for each family.
-Above all though, supporting your child through this moment is key.
+Supporting your child through this moment is key.
 "Most importantly, parents need to validate their children’s feelings and concerns," Beck tells Romper.
 "Rather than discrediting their anxieties and telling them this stage fright will pass, it is important to show empathy and listen to them."

 Kelly Beck, CCLS, Sinai Hospital of Baltimore

 Dr. Laura Gray, Ph.D., clinical psychologist at Children’s National Hospital